Berkeley Softworks

 Berkeley Softworks, Inc., later GeoWorks Corporation, was an American software-development company founded by American computing engineer and former Mattel employee Brian P. Dougherty in 1983.
-It is best known for its GEOS operating systems for GEOS for the Commodore 64, 64c, plus 4, Apple II and the c128 and PC/GEOS, also known as GeoWorks ensemble or simply GeoWorks.
+It is best known for its GEOS and PC/GEOS operating systems, the latter also known as GeoWorks Ensemble or simply GeoWorks.
 The company ceased operations in 2003 after it was bought by various other companies.